-As certified by the Medigap Plans and the PHO, the PHO's administrative fee would be consistent with fair market value.
-10 The Medigap Plans further certified that they would not pass on or otherwise shift the cost of the PHO's administrative fee to any Federal health care program.
+As certified by both the Medigap Plan and the PHO, the PHO's administrative fee is consistent with fair market value.
+10 The Medigap Plan further certified that it does not pass on or otherwise shift the cost of the PHO's administrative fee to any Federal health care program.